 03.11.2020, 0900 CEST I 1900 AEST

-Join Australian and German space experts for an online discussion about our histories and expertise in space research, exploration and technology; our efforts to build a skilled and diverse space workforce, including our approaches to supporting women and girls in science; and existing and future avenues for Australia-Germany cooperation.
+Australian and German space experts came together for an online discussion about our histories and expertise in space research, exploration and technology; our efforts to build a skilled and diverse space workforce, including our approaches to supporting women and girls in science; and existing and future avenues for Australia-Germany cooperation.

 Both Australia and Germany have long histories of space exploration and research.
 Australia was the third country in the world to build and launch a satellite from its own territory, and radio telescopes in Parkes and Canberra were instrumental in supporting the Apollo 11 moon landing.
 Our cooperation with Germany stretches back to the 1970s, when the German space agency launched rockets from South Australia.
 Australia now has one of the fastest growing space sectors in the world, with plans to triple the size of the industry by 2030, creating 20,000 jobs and turning it into a $12 billion sector.
 To achieve this, we need to rapidly scale up international partnerships, increase our national capability and inspire a future workforce.